 Linux Hard Links versus Soft Links Explained

 One of the most important aspects about learning a new technology or tool is understanding its terminology.
 The Linux operating system is no different.
-Full of terms and phrases, learning to use the OS is made even more challenging by the fact that some of its words it borrows from other systems, while others apply only to Linux.
+Full of terms and phrases, learning to use the OSis made even more challenging by the fact that some of its words it borrows from other systems, while others apply only to Linux.
 Hard links and soft links are particular to Linux and other Unix-like OSs, but understanding them can help you navigate the filesystems of the Linux operating system.
+Soft links, hard links, and more are covered in our Linux training module.

 What are Soft Links?